 C) Regional Revitalization

 Described positively, “Regional Revitalization” is key to the continuity of Japan.
 What challenges are we facing?
-The below listed facts provide some insight?
+The facts listed below provide some insight.

 1) Tokyo Centralization